You can use these as a jumping off point to get familiarized with your taxes—and tackle them a little earlier this year.

 You can use the Payments Collected report to dig into your billing income for the year and make sure all the information is correct.
 Do your dates match up to bank statements, and have you recorded all of your payments?

 There are a few other reports worth looking at in relation to filing your tax return.
-The Tax Summary report is good for looking at sales tax you’ve collected over the course of the year, and both the Tasks Invoiced and Item Sales reports are handy if you want a breakdown of how much you’ve earned for items as opposed to services.
+The Tax Summary report is helpful for looking at sales tax you’ve collected over the course of the year.
+Additionally, the Invoice Details report is handy if you want a detailed summary of all the invoices you sent over a period of time.